-As part of using this service you are asked to review and provide confirmation that you understand how we will process your information as documented in this privacy statement.
-You are also asked to confirm that you give your consent to this.
-We will hold a record of your consent in your candidate profile including the date of the consent, as is necessary in accordance with data protection regulations.
+As part of using this service you are asked to review and provide your consent that you understand how we will process your information as documented in this privacy statement.
+We hold a record of your consent in your candidate profile including the date of the consent as is necessary in accordance with data protection regulations.
 Any questions regarding this privacy statement should be sent to privacy@IFS.com.

 Your information will be shared internally within IFS for the purposes of the recruitment exercise.
 This includes members of the HR and recruitment team, interviewers involved in the recruitment process, managers in the business area with a vacancy and IT staff if access to the data is necessary for the performance of their roles.

 Your data may be transferred outside the European Economic Area (EEA) in the cases where either the position is based outside of the EEA or where IFS employees involved in the hiring process reside outside of the EEA.
-IFS also operate a centralised, global HR shared service centre who will be involved with aspects of the recruitment process and the processing of the associated data Where this is necessary, data is transferred outside the EEA in accordance with EU model clauses to ensure its safeguarding.
+Where this is necessary, data is transferred outside the EEA in accordance with EU model clauses to ensure its safeguarding.

-Whilst certain elements of the recruitment system help with guiding a match to the role’s requirements, all final decisions on selection for interview and future employment are made by IFS staff.
+Whilst certain elements of the recruitment system help with guiding a match to the role’s requirements, decisions on selection for interview and future employment are made by IFS staff.

 IFS takes the security of your data seriously.
 It has technical and organisational measures and controls in place to help prevent your data from being lost, accidentally destroyed, misused or disclosed, nor accessed except by our employees in the proper performance of their duties.

-In the recruitment process, IFS uses the services of SmartRecruiters, who act as data processors on behalf of IFS..
-They provide the platform within which the recruitment process is conducted and whose processing responsibility is limited to ensuring the continued availability of the service only.
+IFS utilise the services of SmartRecruiters as part of our recruitment process and who act as a data processor on behalf of IFS.
+They provide the platform within which the recruitment process is executed and whose processing responsibility is limited to ensuring the continued availability of the service only.
 IFS has reviewed their technical and organisational controls to ensure adequacy in accordance with their processing of your personal data as part of the recruitment process.
 These controls cover the integrity, confidentiality and availability of your person data, including use of data encryption in transit and at rest, least privileged access rules and real-time data redundancy and replication and are certified in accordance with ISO 27001 and audited annually.

-If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your employee records and retained during the term of your employment.
-Your data within the recruitment system will be deleted within 12 months of completing the recruitment process.
+If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel employment file and retained during the term of your employment.
+Your data within the recruitment system will be deleted.

 - require IFS to change incorrect or incomplete data;